Assignment 1: Pattern Studies

 use of unique gradient colors for shapes

-level of detail recreated from orignal source
+level of detail recreated from original source

 time devoted inside and outside of class |